cepthomas/KeraLuaEx/README.md

   - Removed most arg checking - it was kind of sparse.
 Client will have to handle things like `NullArgumentException` etc.

 ## Cosmetic
-- Original term `State` changed to `L`.
+- Variables with `State` changed to `L`.
 - Removed lots of overloaded funcs, using default args instead.
 - Removed expression-bodied members because I prefer to reserve `=>` for lambdas only.

 ## Script Structure
-Scripts can be structured as "everything is a global" or a more modular approach (see LuaExTests.cs):
+Scripts can be structured as "everything is a global" or a modular model (see `LuaExTests.cs`):
 - Global: see `ScriptWithGlobal()` in conjunction with the script `luaex.lua`.
 - Modular: see `ScriptWithModule()` in conjunction with the script `luaex_mod.lua`.

 In reality the simple global approach makes more sense for plain old scripts but the option is there to mix and match.

-The `ApiLib` class demonstrates how either approach integrates with the application (in this case the test suites).
+The `ApiLib` class demonstrates how either approach integrates with the host application (in this case the test suites).